killbill/killbill-admin-ui/README.md

 Mounting Kaui into your own Rails app
 -------------------------------------

 The Kaui gem comes with a `kaui` script to mount it in your existing Rails app.
-See the [Getting Started](http://killbilling.org/start.html#kaui_deployment) guide.

 Kaui expects the container app to define the <tt>current_user</tt> method, which returns the name of the logged-in user.
 This is used by Killbill for auditing purposes.